TJ1812/Supervised-Learning-with-Linear-Regression/README.md

   b)matplotlib (cmd: pip install matplotlib)

 2) Open console where the project is saved and execute linearReg.py file by - "python linearReg.py".(Note that this file is a python 3 file so I would recommend you to change the above command accordingly if you have both python 2.7 and python 3 installed.)

+Additional Note:- This is randomly generated but correlated data.
+You can replace your data file instead of the data.csv.